-Production for Clients (120 hours)

-This subject is a solo game project where learners create a playable prototype of a game for a fictitious client (teacher) accompanied by a Game Design Document (GDD), and a Post-Mortem document of the project.
+Production for Clients (105 clock hours/4 credit hours) This subject is a solo game project where learners create a playable prototype of a game for a fictitious client (teacher) accompanied by a Game Design Document (GDD), and a Post-Mortem document of the project.
 Students will take the game through various green light processes with their client and develop the game through Alpha, Beta and Master, implementing user testing and feedback processes to ensure their project is polished and meets the client requirements.
-There will be an emphasis on project scope, scheduling and client meetings.
-As the level of competency has developed throughout the course, students should be aiming to utilize all of their skills and strengths to produce all the required documentation and deliver an engaging playable experience.

-- Practice project management skills for a complete game project. - Demonstrate an understanding of art pipeline, programming pipeline, user experience, client needs, and post-mortem analysis.
+There will be an emphasis on project scope, scheduling, and client meetings.
+As the level of competency has developed throughout the course, students should be aiming to utilize all their skills and strengths to produce all the required documentation and deliver an engaging playable experience.
+Knowledge and Skills Practice project management skills for a complete game project.
+Demonstrate an understanding of art pipeline, programming pipeline, user experience, client needs, and post-mortem analysis.
+In this subject, you will be creating a playable build of a game prototype based on a technical design brief.
+This assignment is designed to explore a range of different tools and software used in Mobile, AR and VR development.
+Virtual & Extended Knowledge and Skills Realities Identify workspace, hardware, and software requirements.
+(45 clock hours/2 credit hours) Design and implement interactions with virtual/augmented reality.
+Understand and apply motion controllers and peripherals.
+Design UX and UI for use in a virtual/augmented reality.
+Understand scale and perspective in a virtual/augmented space.

-Proof of Concept (60 hours)
+Proof of Concept

-All disciplines will work together on prototyping game ideas in teams.
+(75 clock hours/3 credit hours) All disciplines will work together on prototyping game ideas in teams.
 Once the game idea has been approved by a panel, the teams will formulize their development plan and start on the pre-production stage; creating clear outlines and documentation that they will take with them to the major production.
-Each team will create a workable prototype, Design Document, Art Bible and Technical Design Document.
+Each team will create a workable prototype, Design Document, Art Bible, and Technical Design Document.